henry2004y/KeyNotes/contents/solarwind.md

 ![Illustration of five current theories explaining how switchbacks form. **Credits: NASA’s Goddard Space Flight Center/Miles Hatfield/Lina Tran/Mary-Pat Hrybyk Keith**](https://www.nasa.gov/sites/default/files/thumbnails/image/rsz_switchbacks_infographic.png){#fig:switchbacks_mechanisms}

 See more in [Switchbacks Science: Explaining Parker Solar Probe's Magnetic Puzzle](https://www.nasa.gov/feature/goddard/2021/switchbacks-science-explaining-parker-solar-probe-s-magnetic-puzzle).

+## MHD Description

+Because of the presence of a strong magnetic field carried by the wind, low-frequency fluctuations in the solar wind are usually described with MHD.
+However, due to some peculiar characteristics, the solar wind turbulence contains some features hardly classified within a general theoretical framework.
+(Tu and Marsch 1995) presents a thorough review of the turbulent phenomena in the solar wind from observations in the ecliptic.
+In the 1990s, with the launch of the Ulysses spacecraft, investigations have been extended to the high-latitude regions of the heliosphere.

+Ruelle and Takens (1971) who showed that a strange attractor in the phase space of the system is the best model for the birth of turbulence.
+This gave a strong impulse to the investigation of the phenomenology of turbulence from the point of view of dynamical systems.
+Turbulence in the solar wind has been used as a big wind tunnel to investigate scaling laws of turbulent fluctuations, multifractals models, etc. Therefore, the solar wind can be seen as a very big laboratory where fully developed turbulence can be investigated not only per se, rather as far as basic theoretical aspects are concerned.